 Different Types of Executive Recruitment

 There are three main types of executive recruiting firms; each operates on the basis of a different contract.
-In addition to considering budget and timing, organizations must consider which type of contract they are most comfortable with before engaging a search firm.
+In addition to considering budget and timing, organizations must consider which type of contract they are most comfortable with before engaging an executive search firm.

-2. Contingency search firms.
-These firms are compensated only upon the successful placement of a candidate.
+These executive search firms are compensated only upon the successful placement of a candidate.
 This model means their commitment to each search may vary, often prioritizing speed and accessibility of candidates over finding industry-leading talent.
 Typically, they target individuals who are actively seeking employment, rather than scouting top performers not actively on the job market.
-Contingency firms may serve multiple organizations at once, and may present the same candidate to multiple employers, including competitors.
+Contingency search firms may serve multiple organizations at once, and may present the same candidate to multiple employers, including competitors.
 This practice can elevate candidate compensation demands, which in turn increases the contingency placement fee, which is typically a percentage of the first-year salary.

-3. Hybrid retained-contingency search firms.
-These firms, often called “container” or “retingency” firms, combine the benefits of both retained and contingency models.
+These firms, often called “container” or “retingency” search firms, combine the benefits of both retained and contingency models.
 While they operate on an exclusive engagement basis similar to retained firms, their fee structure is more flexible.
 Clients pay a portion of the fee upfront, akin to a retained search, but the remainder of the fee is contingent upon the successful placement of a candidate, mirroring the contingency approach.
 This model offers a blend of commitment and performance-based payment, appealing to organizations seeking both exclusivity and financial flexibility.

 Download the case study to learn about the fee models and expected costs associated with each type of executive recruitment firm.